 The cloud has several effects.
 Creatures in the area must make a Fortitude save or be blinded while they remain within the cloud and for 3 rounds afterward.
 Creatures in the cloud also take 2d6 points of damage each round they remain in the area.
 Damage reduction of any kind reduces the damage from the swirling, stinging sand.
-Creatures within the cloud have stinging sand.
-Creatures within the cloud have concealment from other creatures farther away have total concealment.
+Creatures within the cloud have concealment from other creatures within 5 feet; creatures farther away have total concealment.
 Ranged attacks from bows, crossbows, or slings made within or through the cloud are deflected as if they passed through a wind wall spell effect, and spellcasting while within the cloud requires a Concentration check (DC 15 + spell level).